sncis/newsdmeOldVersion/README.md

 ## newsdMe
 based on your interessed newsdMe provides you with daily hot topic news from different sources.
-You can select differenc counries and topics as well as make a plain text search.
+You can select different countries and topics as well as make a plain text search.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).